Not Happy in Your Relationship?

 All Battles are Temporary

 Life can sometimes feel like a struggle.
 Let me reassure you that all battles are temporary; we only need to take appropriate action.
-Seeking the answers to how you can increase your intimacy suggests a higher road than, say, fighting it out, making someone pay, or stonewalling.
+Seeking the answers to how you can renew your intimacy suggests a higher road than, say, fighting it out, making someone pay, or stonewalling.

 Manage the Little Things